Basket Bag with Closure – Handheld & Shoulder / Krajood Grass / THA 3115109 タイ/カチュー(水草) かごバッグ 留め具付き 手提げ・ショルダー 2種 ルイ版

 Pattani, and Narathiwat.

-The stalks are cut from the root, dried, and flattened before being woven.
-They are typically harvested from spring (around May) to summer (around August).
+The stalks are cut from the roots, dried, then flattened before being woven.
+They are typically harvested between May and August.

-For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow the grass to grow further before cutting.
+For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow further growth.

 This page introduces two types of Krajood basket bags: a short-handled tote and a longer-handled shoulder style.

-The glue applied to the surface of Krajood baskets helps prevent deformation,
+The glue applied to the surface of Krajood baskets helps prevent deformation and enhances durability,

 The glue is thoroughly dried, but in rare cases,

-people with sensitive skin may experience redness or other reactions upon contact.
+people with sensitive skin may experience redness upon contact.

-If you are concerned, placing a piece of cloth inside the basket
+If concerned, consider placing a cloth or paper liner inside the basket before use.

 Due to the nature of Krajood, if you store this basket hanging with heavy items inside,